 Why They Matter & How Product Planner Helps to Manage Product Items

 Product Items contain assemblies and sub-assemblies.
 This allows you to clarify relative component complexity, which can be helpful for a number of things like communicating product assembly instructions to a factory.
 This also helps with understanding how to package and market your product (e.g. knowing whether you’ll consider a single cable as an accessory or a product item).
-What makes Product Planner unique is that BOMs can be viewed flat, great for viewing and adding part cost data, or hierarchically, which is ideal for understanding how the product is assembled.
+By viewing BOMs flat, it's great for adding part cost data, or hierarchically, which is ideal for understanding how the product is assembled.

 So what’s considered an accessory?
 Well, it’s something that’s not the main part of the product, but certainly would be missed if it wasn’t there.
 Who wants a burger with no fries?
 This would be anything that doesn’t have a PCB or PCBA that enhances the usability of your product.
 They could be either fabricated or existing parts.

 - Power cable

 Each SKU Provides a BOM line item for an Accessories List; inside of this list you can attach as many parts or BOMs you’d consider an accessory as needed.
 Since any of the items inside of the Accessory List is a part or assembly, you can manage Minimum Order Quantity (MOQ), suppliers, costs, and lead times just as you would any other part.
 This makes it easier for teammates and possible factories to visualize that this part of the SKU holds supportive functionality.